-The Central Opportunity Area will feature a new, proposed 10-acre neighborhood park and connecting greenway trails, preferably located east of Grahams Ferry Road on lands with lower potential for industrial development.
-Four example park design concepts included in the plan reflect the community's park program preferences.
-The example designs should be used as starting points for more detailed community-driven design once a site is acquired.
+The Central Opportunity Area will feature a new, proposed up to 10-acre neighborhood park and connecting greenway trails, preferably located east of Grahams Ferry Road on lands with lower potential for industrial development.
+Included in the plan are four different park design examples based on community feedback.
+The example designs will be used as starting points for more detailed community-driven design once a site is acquired.
 Other elements and considerations include:

-- Future city acquisition of a level, future park site - Large neighborhood park (+/-10 acres) with a mix of recreation amenities including playground, picnic shelter, sport court, flexible field, trails - Potential view of the Basalt Creek canyon - Trail connections to residential areas and regional trails
+- Future city acquisition of a level, future park site - Large neighborhood park (+/-10 acres) with a mix of recreation amenities including playground, picnic shelter, sport court, flexible field, trails, natural area - · Potential view of the Basalt Creek canyon - Active transportation connections to residential areas and regional trails